divvun/gut/USAGE.md

 ```

-Users must be a space separated list of GitHub user ID's, possibly also multiple `-u` options.
+Users must be a space separated list of GitHub user ID's.

 ### Effect